Home inspections: Don’t buy a home without one!

 A home is probably the single biggest investment most Canadians will make in their lives.
-That’s why it’s important to make any sales offer conditional on a home inspection says 8Twelve Mortgage Agent, Zeynep Babir .
+That’s why it’s important to make any sales offer conditional on a home inspection says 8Twelve Director of Underwriting, Zeynep Babir .

 “The home inspection looks at the structural soundness of the house and the mechanicals: Are there any structural issues?
 Are there mechanical issues in need of attention?” explains the Toronto-based mortgage strategist.

 By identifying any concerns with the home’s major systems (roofing, foundation, electrical, plumbing, heating, interior/exterior), a home inspector can give buyers a head’s up on potentially expensive defects in the property.

 With this information, the buyer may ask for a price reduction to account for the repairs and upgrades.
 Or they may request the sellers complete the repairs before the sale’s closing date.
 In some cases, they may even choose to walk away from the house completely.

 A HOME INSPECTION CAN SAVE YOU MONEY – AND GRIEF

 In spite of the high stakes involved, home inspections are not mandatory: “A buyer can choose not to have a home inspection done – but it’s not the right decision,” says Babir.

 “You always want to make sure whatever property you’re buying doesn’t have issues down the road ,” to the best of your inspector’s expert eye and diagnostic skills, she explains.